xoolive/traffic/docs/tutorial/go_around.rst

 airport---possibly on a different runway.
 The change in thrust and go around in trajectory may occur before or after the runway threshold.

-The traffic library provides a function to detect go arounds in trajectories:
+The traffic library provides a function to detect go-arounds in trajectories:

 .. automethod:: traffic.core.Flight.go_around
     :noindex: